jsynowiec/imdbpy-legacy/README.md

 * platform-independent
 * can retrieve data from both the IMDb's web server and a local copy of the whole database
 * a simple and complete API
-* released under the terms of the GPL 2 license
+* released under the GPL-2.0+ license
 * IMDbPY powers many other softwares and has been used in various research papers.
 [Curious about that][ecosystem]?

 ## Code example